-We started by focusing on our first goal and the development team kicked off an audit of the errors that were the most visible and critical for our users.
-They decided to use Airtable to document their audit.
+The development team began by kicking off an audit of the errors that were the most visible and critical for our users.
+They decided to use Airtable to document their work.

-After a couple of days, we realized that the rest of the team and stakeholders had no visibility on what were these errors and who was working on fixing them.
-We needed to make this list of errors accessible, as tasks, in Asana to be followed up and track progress.
+After a couple of days, we realized that neither stakeholders or the rest of the team had any visibility on what these errors were, or who was fixing them.
+We needed to make this list of errors accessible, as tasks, in Asana to be followed up on and tracked.

 Airtable and Asana don’t play nice with each other out of the box.
 With Asana serving as Unito’s work hub, it meant anyone we wanted to collaborate with would need to jump into Airtable in order to see the work we were doing.
 Likewise, we’d need to constantly check Asana for updates as our collaborators made progress on the issues we needed help with.

 Airtable is a great platform for building a database.
 It can work for project management too, but we didn’t want to force everyone to use Airtable just for this project when they’re used to Asana.
 So without an integration, we’d need to switch from tab to tab constantly.

 A high-priority project like this means there’s going to be a lot of scrutiny.
 Stakeholders from multiple teams want to know what’s going on and make sure we’re using our resources efficiently.
 That means we need to provide updates frequently, answer questions, and keep everyone in the loop.

 If we’d kept all our work in Airtable, that would be a tall order.
 It’d involve a lot of copy-pasting information from Airtable into Asana, managing a bunch of Slack threads, and generally doing additional work just to report on what we were doing.